Updated: 10 February 2020

 If the Stamp Duty has not been paid prior to the verification of duty, the Payment Status will read as "unpaid" and the duty amount will pre-populate into the Financial Settlement Schedule.

-In QLD, stamping must commence in the PEXA Workspace so that an ELN Transaction Number generates.
+In QLD, stamping must commence in the PEXA Workspace (Transfer Duty screen) so that an ELN Transaction Number generates in OSRconnect.
 This ELN Transaction Number allows PEXA and OSRconnect to communicate and for Transfer Duty to be verified once stamping has been submitted in OSRconnect.
-If stamping was previously done in paper, then the ELN Transaction Number does not exist and the system is unable to verify Transfer Duty.
-As a result, the transaction will then need to revert to a paper settlement.
-Please refer here for more details on the OSR process for stamping in PEXA.

-Once duty assessment is complete, return to PEXA to verify duty.
+Once duty assessment is complete in OSRconnect, return to PEXA Transfer Duty screen to verify duty.

 PEXA has an automated stamp duty verification process that communicates with RevenueSA, sending details from your Workspace to the online duties system for verification.
 On successful verification, RevenueSA responds with the stamp duty information required for lodgement and the payment of stamp duty.